GREAT Exposure for Contest Winners & Finalists!

 Back

-A man worried about his fading relevance agrees to the wrong favor for the wrong stranger, triggering a grimly comic nightmare that turns his wife’s loyalty test into a violent reckoning.?
+A man worried about his fading relevance agrees to the wrong favor for the wrong stranger, triggering a grimly comic nightmare that turns his anniversary celebration into a violent reckoning.

-The first day goes surprisingly well.
-Too well.
-Debbie tries to pull the plug, but Maureen has gone dark.
-Meanwhile Jim, en route to what he believes is an innocent errand, is intercepted by VERONICA—beautiful, mournful, and burdened by a problem upstairs.
-Jim, flattered and foolish, follows.
 Inside the apartment, things unfold with the logic of a bad dream.
 A moan from the back room reveals BUDDY, supposedly wheelchair-bound and vegetative.
 Warm beer is offered.
 Clothes come off.
 Jim blacks out.
-He wakes to a punch in the face and Buddy—now miraculously ambulatory—rifling through Jim’s laptop.
+He wakens to a punch in the face and Buddy—now miraculously ambulatory—rifling through Jim’s laptop.
 The con is revealed, though not yet its size.

 Jim runs.
 He flags a POLICEMAN.
 He tells his wife nothing.
 He does everything wrong in the correct order.

 Bodies drop.
 Loyalties evaporate.
 Jim, bloodied but briefly resourceful, turns the tables in the only way he can—messily, painfully, and too late to keep things clean.
-DETECTIVE BASS arrives with Debbie as the situation detonates into a grimly comic reckoning.
+DETECTIVE BASS arrives with Debbie as the situation detonates into a grimly comic resolution.
+Jim survives.
+Barely.
+The marriage survives—changed, chastened, and wiser in the narrow sense that comes from learning exactly how little control anyone ever had to begin with.
+Somewhere in the wreckage, Jim realizes he has found, in fact, a new life in the old life, a great life, and he won’t ever forget it.
+But will Debbie?

 Script Excerpt